pantrypoints/sp/content/en/research/countries/china/xi/chapter-06e.md

 governance capacity are the concentrated embodiment of a country's political civilization.
 Upholding the party's leadership, the people being masters of the country, and the organic unity of governing the country according to law are the inevitable requirements of socialist political civilization.
-The leadership of the Communist Party of China is the most essential feature of socialism with Chinese characteristics, the people's mastery of the country is the essence and core of socialist democratic politics, and governing the country according to law is the basic way for the party to lead the people to govern the country.
-We must adhere to the path of socialist political development with Chinese characteristics, adhere to and improve the system of people's congresses, the system of multi-party cooperation and political consultation under the leadership of the Communist Party of China, the system of regional ethnic autonomy, and the system of grassroots mass autonomy.
+The leadership of the CCP is the most essential feature of socialism with Chinese characteristics, the people's mastery of the country is the essence and core of socialist democratic politics, and governing the country according to law is the basic way for the party to lead the people to govern the country.
+We must adhere to the path of socialist political development with Chinese characteristics, adhere to and improve the system of people's congresses, the system of multi-party cooperation and political consultation under the leadership of the CCP, the system of regional ethnic autonomy, and the system of grassroots mass autonomy.
 Consolidate and develop the broadest patriotic united front, develop socialist consultative democracy, improve the democratic system, enrich democratic forms, broaden democratic channels, ensure that the people's mastery of the country is implemented in the country's